nucypher/nucypher/docs/source/architecture/slashing.rst

 In response to an access request by Bob, Ursula must generate a ciphertext that perfectly corresponds to the associated sharing policy (i.e. precisely what Alice intended Bob to receive).
 If the ciphertext is invalid in this regard, then Ursula is deemed to be incorrectly re-encrypting.
 Each instance of incorrect re-encryption is an official violation and is individually punished.

 There are other ways stakers can compromise service quality and network health, such as extended periods of downtime or ignoring access requests.
-Unlike incorrect re-encryptions, actions of this kind are not yet reliably attributable.
+Unlike incorrect re-encryptions, these actions are not yet reliably attributable.
 Punishing non-attributable actions may result in unacceptable outcomes or introduce perverse incentives, thus these actions are not yet defined as violations by the slashing protocol.

 Detection
 ----------